Frequently Asked Questions

 How can I start trading Forex?

 You'll need to register a trading account with LLC Inquot.
-Then you can begin using our Forex client program to buy and sell currencies.
+Then you can begin using our Forex client program for trading.
 This will take you less than 5 minutes of your time!

 Who owns Forex and where is it located?